MonashSmartStructures/ospgrillage/_sources/rst/Installation.rst.txt

 Installing dependencies
 ------------------------

-The *ospgrillage* module uses several python modules.
-List of modules for a working python environment is found in the *requirement.txt* file.
+A list of modules for a working python environment is found in the *requirement.txt* file.

 To create a working environment with all required dependencies, run the following command line in terminal